nandlal906/C_Program/README.md

 # C_Program
-I'll be adding the program while learning to program in C.
+I'll be adding the program while learning program in C.